-Each year, Nova Scotia Heritage Day, on the second Monday in February, honours a notable Nova Scotian.
+Each year, Nova Scotia Heritage Day, on the third Monday in February, honours a notable Nova Scotian.
 The holiday has a “rolling” honouree; it changes every year.
-So, for the record, Here is a list of the notable Nova Scotians and how we celebrated Them on Nova Scotia Heritage Day.
+Here is a list of the notable Nova Scotians and how we celebrated them on Nova Scotia Heritage Day.
 Scroll down for a list of future honourees.

 Nova Scotia Heritage Day, Past Honourees

 In 2017, Nova Scotia Heritage Day was on Monday, February 20th, 2017, honouring the Mi’kmaw culture and the many accomplishments of the Mi’kmaw people.
 Once again, the provincial museums were open and FREE.
 Pier 21 offered a drumming workshop from the all-female group, All Nations Drummers.
 On the Saturday before Heritage Day, there was a dream catcher workshop at the Seaport Market.
 The Archives of Nova Scotia made it easier to search their holdings of Mi’kmaw-related documents and photos.
 In 2017, Heritage Day was bright and sunny, but on either side of it, there was a succession of huge snowfalls – and the tension of the first every teachers’ strike in Nova Scotia history!

 2016: Joseph Howe

 In 2016, we honoured former premier, Joseph Howe.
 Jowe Howe worked as a journalist and politician.
 He ran the Novascotian newspaper from 1828, and brought responsible government to Nova Scotia in 1848 as premier.
 On NS Heritage Day in 2016 there was a superhero family skate at the Halifax Oval.
 At the Nova Scotia art Gallery, children could participate in free activities with artist Tyler Hyde, and explore Nova Scotian history through use of archival images as materials for collage.